 Treva's Pickled Beets

 Wash young beets and cook until tender.
 Peel and cut into the desired size.
 Small beets can be left whole.
 Heat one quart of vinegar, two cups of sugar, and one teaspoon of salt to make a sweet brine.
+You can also add black pepper to taste.
 Put beets in syrup and allow them to come to a boil.
-Pack beets in sterilized, glass, canning jars.
+Then, pack beets in sterilized, glass, canning jars.
 Cover beets with syrup leaving 1/2 inch headspace.
-Wipe the rims of the jars to make sure they are perfectly clean.
+Wipe the rims of the jars to make sure they are clean.
 Place lids and rings on the jar, screw down finger tight, and process for 10 minutes in a hot water bath canner.

 Recipe for Homemade Pickling Spice